-5.6.1 If an International-Level Athlete or National-Level Athlete in the CCES' Registered Testing Pool retires and then wishes to return to active participation in sport, the Athlete shall not compete in International Events or National Events until the Athlete has made himself or herself available for Testing, by giving six (6) months prior written notice to their International Federation and the CCES.
+5.6.1 If an International-Level Athlete in a Registered Testing Pool or a National-Level Athlete in a sport's National Athlete Pool the CCES' Registered Testing Pool retires and then wishes to return to active participation in sport, the Athlete shall not compete in International Events or National Events until the Athlete has made himself or herselfthemselves available for Testing, by giving six (6) months prior written notice to their International Federation and to the CCES.

 WADA, in consultation with the CCES and the Athlete's International Federation, may grant an exemption to the six (6) month written notice rule where the strict application of that rule would be unfair to the Athlete.
-This decision may be appealed under Rule 13.
+This decision may be appealed under Rule